Read-The-Question/rtq-review/src/pages/md/papers/csse--11-plus--maths--2015--sample-paper-1.md

 d: is really simple, no need of algebra, just write the answer in colour and underlined, you have done similar question in paper 1 or 2

+a: Plus sign should one to the right.
+Refer coding guidelines for addition

+New comment: 14 July

+a: Plus sign should one to the right.
+Refer coding guidelines for addition

 </div>

 <div class='review'>